Turtlecrafter81/al-guides/Operation Siren Guide.md

 ![](https://i.imgur.com/w6krEyF.png)

 #### 4 Matrix Cache:
 4 Matrix deposits surround a cache, move into the 5x5 zone of it will spawn the 4 matrixes hidden on the map (revealed with scanning mode).
 Putting matrix in will upgrade the cache content.
-The cache can only be opened after returning at least 2 matrixes.
 ![](https://i.imgur.com/i4DGdgz.png)

 #### Blockade